wepelham3/pelham-lab/index.md

 **Preferred qualifications:**

-- Evidence of research productivity including multiple first-author publications
+- Evidence of research productivity including first-author publications
 - Training and experience in child/adolescent psychology/psychiatry
 - Training and experience in substance use/addiction and/or conduct problems/delinquency
 - Training and experience in statistical analysis and research design